hasmonteiro/hasmonteiro.github.io/_pages/research.md

 ## My official and historical info

-According to the [Lattes Board of Research Groups in Brazil](http://dgp.cnpq.br/dgp/espelhorh/0047146290) (Diretório Lattes dos Grupos de Pesquisa no Brasil, in portuguese) I have been enrolled with the following research:
+According to the [Lattes Board of Research Groups in Brazil](http://dgp.cnpq.br/dgp/espelhorh/0047146290) (Diretório Lattes dos Grupos de Pesquisa no Brasil, in Portuguese), I have been enrolled with the following research:

 ### Research fields